matthewdeanmartin/lambda_for_free/README.md

 # lambda_for_free
+Two goals:
+- Implement serverless patterns
+- Figure out how to

 The goal is to demo multiple design and architectural patterns that use AWS lambdas and API Gateway.

 ## Patterns Done so far:
 - Web server with serverside rendering in lambda (API Gateway HTTP-style +  Spring Boot in Lambda)